School Breakfast and Summer Meal GrantsSchool Breakfast Program and Summer Meal Programs Start-up and Expansion Grants.

 - Identification of innovative strategies designed to maximize participation.
 Examples of innovative strategies in the SBP include Breakfast on the Bus, Grab-and-Go Breakfast, and Breakfast After the Bell (BATB) service models like Breakfast in the Classroom and Second Chance Breakfast (up to 30 points).

 Note: Please be assured that SFAs can provide students with Breakfast in the Classroom while appropriate educational activities are taking place without concern regarding an instructional minutes audit exception.
 Detailed information about strategies for serving BATB is available on the BreakfastFirst Web site.

 - Budgets that identify equipment purchases, site outreach, promotional items and activities, and training (if applicable).
-The proposed budget should include a detailed description of how the expenses will support the program, as well as how innovation will be used to enhance the program and overcome the barriers described in Section 1—Grant Plan (up to 15 points).
+The proposed budget should include a detailed description of how the expenses will support the program, as well as how innovation will be used to enhance the program and overcome the barriers to student participation (up to 20 points).

 - Equipment: Be specific and reflect quantities for each item.
 For example, use descriptions like an insulated utility cart versus a cart, or three-door refrigerator versus refrigerator.
 A detailed description also includes a justification of how the item will be used and how the item supports start-up or expansion efforts.
 Address what barriers to participation the expenditure will resolve.
 If the equipment costs more than $1,000, include the name of the vendor that provided the price quote and how the equipment will promote innovation.